Fluctuations near the liquid-gas and chiral phase transitions in hadronic matter: Conclusions

 We have studied the qualitative structure of the fluctuations of conserved charges at finite density, focusing on the chiral-critical properties of the nucleon parity doublet.
 Utilizing the parity doublet model in the mean-field approximation, we have analyzed the second-order generalized susceptibilities of the net-baryon number density in the vicinity of the nuclear liquid-gas and chiral phase transitions.

-In the mean-field approximation, the generalized susceptibilities are expressed as a sum of contributions from different species.
+Our results are based on an assumption of mean-field dynamics, where the generalized susceptibilities are expressed as a sum of contributions from different species.
 This allowed us to consistently delineate the contributions from positive- and negative-parity chiral partners to the fluctuations of the net-baryon density.
 As expected, we have found that the fluctuations of the positive-parity state dominate the contribution in the vicinity of the liquid-gas phase transition, and its second-order susceptibility increases as the critical point is approached from high temperature.
 Contrary, the second-order susceptibility of the positive-parity state turns negative in the vicinity of the first-order chiral phase transition and diverges negatively at its critical point.
 At the same time, the susceptibility of the negative-parity state stays positive at all values of temperature and baryon chemical potential.
 This qualitative difference is traced back to the mass modification of parity doublet due to in-medium chiral effects.
-Interestingly, the functional renormalization group approach qualitatively preserves the same in-medium behavior of the baryon masses~\cite{Tripolt:2021jtp}.
+One possible next step beyond mean-field approximation would be the inclusion of mesonic fluctuations within the functional renormalization group (FRG) approach.
+Interestingly, the FRG results qualitatively preserve the same in-medium behavior of the baryon masses~\cite{Tripolt:2021jtp}.
+If the fluctuations of negative-parity states would turn out to be dominant over various beyond-mean-field correlations, one should expect to see deviations from the net-proton to net-baryon correspondence.

 The qualitative differences in the sign of the positive- and negative-parity state fluctuations can also be useful in searching for possible critical points in the QCD phase diagram.
 In particular, our results bring significant and nontrivial differences of the critical behavior of the net-proton fluctuations in the vicinity of the liquid-gas and chiral phase transitions.
 This strongly suggests that in order to fully interpret the critical properties of the matter created in heavy-ion collisions, especially in the forthcoming large-scale nuclear experiments FAIR at GSI and NICA in Dubna, it is essential to consistently incorporate and understand the chiral in-medium effects carried by the parity doublers.